Legedith/jott/content/skills/speak.md

 categories: ["Life Skills"]
 ---
-Based on [`How to Speak`](https://youtu.be/Unzc731iCUY) by MIT OpenCourseWare
+Based on [`How to Speak`](https://youtu.be/Unzc731iCUY) by MIT OpenCourseWare Also check out this talk by Nicky Case on [How to Talk and Listen](https://ncase.me/StanfordTalk/transcript.html)

 _click the audio icon to hear a section on youtube_ [🔉](https://youtu.be/Unzc731iCUY?t=56)